Borderline Personality Disorder Care at the Gunderson Residence

 60-Day Immersion Track

 We also offer a 60-day track focused on evaluation and skills.
-This short-term immersion track offers comprehensive psychiatric consultation, assessment, and diagnostic clarification aimed at clarifying core issues through a lens of personality functioning.
-This is paired with a dedicated focus on skill development in the domains of mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, mentalization and the capacity to reflect on what goes on within and between oneself and others, and more.
+This short-term immersion track offers comprehensive consultation, assessment, and diagnostic clarification aimed at clarifying core issues through a lens of personality functioning.
+This is paired with a dedicated focus on skill development in the areas of mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, mentalization, and the capacity to reflect on what goes on within and between oneself and others, and more.

-With a minimum stay of 60 days, this immersive experience aims to provide a rich, meaningful, and cost-effective opportunity for patients to clarify diagnoses, identify core issues, acquire essential skills, and construct a viable plan for next steps in treatment aligned with the needs identified throughout the assessment process.
+With a minimum stay of 60 days, this immersive experience aims to provide a rich, meaningful, and cost-effective opportunity for patients to clarify diagnoses, identify core issues, acquire essential skills, and construct a viable plan for next steps in treatment that align with the needs identified throughout the assessment process.

 Admission

-The Gunderson programs are suitable for individuals who seek intensive treatment for core issues related to borderline personality disorder (BPD) and other complex personality disorders, such as emotion dysregulation, self-harm, suicidality, and relationship difficulties, with or without co-occurring mental health conditions such as addiction, eating disorders, depression, anxiety, and other mood disorders.
+The Gunderson Residence is suitable for individuals who seek intensive treatment for core issues related to borderline personality disorder (BPD) and other complex personality disorders, such as emotion dysregulation, self-harm, suicidality, and relationship difficulties, with or without other mental health conditions such as addiction, eating disorders, depression, anxiety, and other mood disorders.

-We look forward to speaking with you about the treatment opportunities at the Gunderson programs.
-For more information or to make a referral, please contact an admissions coordinator.
+We look forward to speaking with you about the treatment opportunities at the Gunderson Residence.
+For more information or to make a referral, please contact our admissions coordinator:

 Phone: 617.855.4250